jtgasper3/jenkins-training/README.md

    - The application and image builds do not occur with Jenkins.
 That could be changed...
 If only the project had a Jenkinfile...
    </details>

 ## Bored?
-Done early?**
+Done early?

+Ideas:

-Fork the Pets app project and try to improve it.
+    - Fork the Pets app project and try to improve it.
+    - Review the list of plugins.
+Find anything interesting?